jeremy-vernon-bcgov/ocp4-mautic-config-maker/README.md

 This is a simple script to generate the yaml files for a Mautic instance in OCP4.

-Ensure you have an ImageStream for you Mautic configured
+Your recipe for success.

+Verify You Can Pull from Dockerhub or use an ImageStream
 --------------------------------------------------------

-You can pull lightly modified no-root Docker image from Artifactory or [through DockerHub](https://dockerhub.com/jeremyvernon/mautid-docker-noroot)
+You can pull lightly modified no-root Docker image [from Artifactory](https://developer.gov.bc.ca/Artifact-Repositories)  or [through DockerHub](https://dockerhub.com/jeremyvernon/mautid-docker-noroot)

+Be sure to check what the latest version of the docker image is, it may become synced with the version indicated in the deploymentconfig file.

-Be warned, it's thicc because I have not optimized it even a little yet.
+Be warned, the image is rill chonky (1.25 GB) because I have not yet optimized it even a little .

 Edit the PHP file with your desired variables
 ---------------------------------------------